algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### Virtual Terminal

-The Virtual Terminal is a part of the vitual processor; it will be used to display the inputs and outputs of the program, such as the name of the file the user wish to use.
+The Virtual Terminal is a part of the vitual processor; it will be used to display the inputs and outputs of the program, such as asking the name of the file that the user wish to use.

 ### Error Handling

-For errors that happens in the file loading phase, the program ask for a correct file name/format; in the assembler phase, the program waits for the file to finish assembling before returning all the errors; in the interpreter phase if there is an error, the program stops and return an error.
+For errors that happens in the preprocessing phase, the program ask for a correct file name/format; in the assembler phase, the program waits for the file to finish assembling before returning all the errors; in the interpreter phase if there is an error, the program stops and return an error.

 #### Error Message Type